jewettaij/visfd/doc/doc_filter_mrc.md

 *(Note: As explained in that link, you can obtain the contents of this file
         by clicking on objects of interest in IMOD.)*
 This range of allowed scores is determined automatically from these examples.
-The (upper-bound and lower-bound) thresholds will be chosen which minimize the number of incorrectly classified blobs.
+The (upper-bound or lower-bound) threshold will be chosen which minimize the number of incorrectly classified blobs.
 Equal weight is given to false-positives and false-negatives, (so choose your examples accordingly).